aimeejulia/dlist/ccLicence.md

 ## Attribution 4.0 International (CC BY 4.0)

-This is a human-readable summary of (and not a substitute for) [the licence](https://creativecommons.org/licenses/by/4.0/legalcode)the license.
+This is a human-readable summary of (and not a substitute for) [the licence](https://creativecommons.org/licenses/by/4.0/legalcode).
 Disclaimer.

 ## You are free to: